ngonzano/flutter_riverpod/README.md

 ## Documentation
 riverpod official page [here](https://riverpod.dev/es/docs/concepts/about_code_generation)

-# My Video de la DEMO
+# DEMO

-This is a link to my video:
+The video shows how an API is consumed, at the beginning of the query a loading appears, then when you query again it no longer appears thanks to the `@Riverpod(keepAlive: true)` that saves it in memory even if it is not actively used:

 ![Demo video](image_git/video..gif)